COMBRET VENTURES is a single family office founded by rain-maker investment banker François Polge de Combret.

 DACIA to RENAULT.

-François was then proposed to associate his name to ROTHSCHILD & Co to become a significant shareholder and to quit LAZARD, but declined the offer.
+François was then proposed to associate his name to ROTHSCHILD & Co to become a significant shareholder and to quit LAZARD.

-CV is privately owned based in Paris, France and in London, UK.
+COMBRET VENTURES is privately owned, based in Paris, France and in London, UK.